Named UPRR Locomotives, 1864-1867

 A Locomotive Named "Black Hawk"

 Black Hawk was a mystery locomotive.
-Depending on whose research you believe, Black Hawk was either UPRR number 6, built in 1865, or UPRR number 15, built in 1866.
+There were differing opinions as to the locomotive's history.
+In previous publications, Black Hawk was either UPRR number 6, built in 1865, or UPRR number 15, built in 1866.

-If Black Hawk was UPRR number 6, then it became Colorado Central number 3 in 1871.
-If Black Hawk was UPRR number 15, then it became Utah Central number 1 in 1869.
+New research completed in 2016 has found that Black Hawk was UPRR number 6, and later became Colorado Central number 3 in 1871.
+Previous histories have shown in error that Black Hawk was UPRR number 15, becoming Utah Central number 1 in 1869.

 In this roster of early Union Pacific locomotives, I have chosen to show UPRR 6 as being named Black Hawk, being purchased secondhand by UPRR, with that same locomotive later being sold to Colorado Central in 1871 as their number 3.
 This is derived from the fact that UPRR only named its first 12 locomotives, and that UPRR 15 was delivered as UPRR 21 (1st) in 1866 after the name-only era ended.